 The situation continues to change rapidly and we will update members as quickly as we can with news.

-- COVID-19 changes to model lease
+- Covid-19 changes to model lease

-- PRS Landlord (non-business) Covid19 Loan Support
+- PRS Landlord (non-business) COVID-19 Loan Support

-- Council tax: retrospective student exemption
+- Council tax: new student exemption

 - Financial help for businesses

-- COVID-19 changes to eviction procedures
+- Covid-19 changes to eviction procedures

 - Energy efficiency